-"It's a great day to observe Memorial Day and honor great Americans who made sacrifices for our nation," said Koehler.
+Lt.
+Col. Stephen T. Koehler, IAAAP commander, welcomed a gathering of plant employees, guests and family members."It's a great day to observe Memorial Day and honor great Americans who made sacrifices for our nation," said Koehler.
 "Today, in particular, we are here to honor the 70 men and women that gave their lives while serving here at the Iowa Army Ammunition plant in the defense of our country."